Hierarchical Sliced Wasserstein Distance: Additional Experimental Settings

 \section{Additional Experimental Settings}

 \textbf{Additional settings: } For all datasets, the number of training iterations is set to 50000.
 We update the generator $\mathcal{G}_\phi$ for each 5 iterations using (Max-)SW and (Max-)HSW.
 Moreover, we update $D_{\beta_1}$ and $D_{\beta_2}$ ( the discriminator) every iterations.
 The mini-batch size $m$ is set $128$ in all datasets.
 We set the learning rate for $\mathcal{G}_\phi$, $D_{\beta_1}$, and $D_{\beta_2}$ to $0.0002$.
-The optimizer that we use is Adam~\cite{kingma2014adam} with parameters $(\beta_1,\beta_2)=(0,0.9)$ (slightly abuse of notations).
+The optimizer that we use is Adam~\citep{kingma2014adam} with parameters $(\beta_1,\beta_2)=(0,0.9)$ (slightly abuse of notations).
 For SW and HSW, we use $p=2$ (the order of Wasserstein distance).

 \textbf{FID scores and IS scores:} We use 50000 random samples from trained models for computing the FID scores and the Inception scores.
-In evaluating FID scores, we use all training samples for computing statistics of datasets\footnote{We evaluate the scores based on https://github.com/GongXinyuu/sngan.pytorch.}.
+In evaluating FID scores, we use all training samples for computing statistics of datasets\footnote{We use the scores calculation from https://github.com/GongXinyuu/sngan.pytorch.}.

 \textbf{Neural networks:} We present the architectures of our generative networks and the discriminative networks on CIFAR10, CelebA, and Tiny ImageNet as follow:.

 \begin{itemize} \item \textbf{CIFAR10}: \begin{itemize} \item $\mathcal{G}_\phi$: $\boldsymbol{\epsilon} \in \mathbb{R}^{128}( \sim \mathcal{N}(0,1)) \to 4 \times 4 \times 256 (\text{Dense,linear}) \to \text { ResBlock up } 256 \to \text { ResBlock up } 256 \to \text { ResBlock up } 256 \to \text { BN, ReLU, } \to 3\times 3 \text { conv, } 3 \text { Tanh }$. \item $D_{\beta_1}$: $\boldsymbol{x} \in[-1,1]^{32 \times 32 \times 3} \to \text { ResBlock down } 128 \to \text { ResBlock down } 128 \to \text { ResBlock down } 128 \to \text { ResBlock } 128 \to \text { ResBlock } 128$. \item $D_{\beta_2}$: $\boldsymbol{x} \in \mathbb{R}^{128 \times 8 \times 8} \to \text{ReLU} \to \text{Global sum pooling} (128) \to 1 (\text{Spectral normalization})$. \end{itemize} \item \textbf{CelebA and Tiny ImageNet:} \begin{itemize} \item $\mathcal{G}_\phi$: $\boldsymbol{\epsilon} \in \mathbb{R}^{128}( \sim \mathcal{N}(0,1)) \to 4 \times 4 \times 256 (\text{Dense,linear}) \to \text { ResBlock up } 256 \to \text { ResBlock up } 256\to \text { ResBlock up } 256 \to \text { ResBlock up } 256 \to \text { BN, ReLU, } \to 3\times 3 \text { conv, } 3 \text { Tanh }$. \item $D_{\beta_1}$: $\boldsymbol{x} \in[-1,1]^{32 \times 32 \times 3} \to \text { ResBlock down } 128 \to \text { ResBlock down } 128 \to \text { ResBlock down } 128 \to \text { ResBlock } 128 \to \text { ResBlock } 128$. \item $D_{\beta_2}$: $\boldsymbol{x} \in \mathbb{R}^{128 \times 8 \times 8} \to \text{ReLU} \to \text{Global sum pooling} (128) \to 1 (\text{Spectral normalization})$. \end{itemize} \end{itemize}